isabella232/mobile-services.pt-BR/help/using/usage/reports-customize/t-reports-series.md

 >[!IMPORTANT]
 >
->As métricas do aplicativo móvel também estão disponíveis em relatórios e análises de marketing, análises ad hoc, data warehouse e outras interfaces de relatórios do Analytics.
+>Mobile app metrics are also available in marketing reports and analytics, ad hoc analysis, data warehouse, and other Analytics reporting interfaces.
 Se um detalhamento ou tipo de relatório não estiver disponível no Adobe Mobile, poderá ser gerado usando uma interface de relatórios diferente.

 In this example, we will customize the **[!UICONTROL Users &amp; Sessions]** report, but the instructions can apply to any report.